imdrasil/form_object/README.md

 require "form_object/coercer/pg" # if you are going to use PG::Numeric
 ```

+Also it is important to notice that `form_object` modifies `HTTP::Request` core class to store body in private variable `@cached_body : IO::Memory?` of maximum size 1 GB.
+This is done because to allow request body multiple reading.

 ### Defining Form

 Forms are defined in the separate classes.
 Often (but not necessary) these classes are pretty similar to related models: